OHDSI/MedlineXmlToDatabase/README.md

 2. Any changes in the XML structure that occur over the years should not require changing the program.

 * In 2017 we started breaking this rule by omitting inline tags in text fields.
-For example, abstracts could contain <I> and <B> tags, but these are ignored when inserting into the database.
+For example, abstracts could contain &lt;I&gt; and &lt;B&gt; tags, but these are ignored when inserting into the database.

 The application is run in two phases: